Bank robbery: Prevention

 While it is not certain that the first time someone robs a bank they will be caught, if they continue to rob banks, they will most likely be caught.
 Few criminals are able to make a successful living out of bank robbery over the long run.
 Bank robberies are still fairly common and are indeed successful, although eventually many bank robbers are found and arrested.
 A report by the Federal Bureau of Investigation states that, among Category I serious crimes, the arrest rate for bank robbery in 2001 was second only to that of murder.
 Today most organized crime groups tend to make their money by other means, such as extortion, drug trafficking, gambling, prostitution, loan sharking, identity theft, or online scamming and phishing.

 A further factor making bank robbery unattractive for criminals in the United States is the severity with which it is prosecuted.
 United States Federal Sentencing Guidelines for bank robbery gives long prison terms, which are usually further enhanced by the use or carrying of loaded firearms, prior criminal convictions, and the absence of parole from the federal prison system.
 As with any type of robbery, the fact that bank robbery is also inherently a violent crime typically causes corrections administrators to place imprisoned bank robbers in harsher high-security institutions.

 In film

 Bank robberies are often a main plot in many heist films.
 Some of these films are based on the lives of historic bank robbers, such as Bonnie and Clyde (1967), Butch Cassidy and the Sundance Kid (1969), The Newton Boys (1998) and Public Enemies (2009) (based on the life of John Dillinger).

 Dog Day Afternoon (1975), Set It Off (1996), and The Bank Job (2008) are based on actual bank robberies.
-Other notable but fictional examples include Point Break (1991), Heat (1995), and The Town (2010).
+Other notable but fictional examples include Point Break (1991), Heat (1995), Henry's Crime (2010), and The Town (2010).
 In The Town, bank robbery is described as an element of life for residents of Charlestown, a neighborhood in Boston.
-However, this is exaggerated and is disputed by residents of Charlestown, who describe it as outdated.
+However, this is exaggerated and is disputed by residents of Charlestown, who describe it as outdated, as of when the film The Town was made.
+Up to the early 2000s, Charlestown was notorious for criminals whose specialty was robbery but also other lucrative crimes.